 Then there’s her version of ‘Thunder On The Mountain’, where she teaches Dylan a thing or two about his own song.
 Not a new event when it comes to others interpreting Dylan, but it’s a surprise and a pleasure coming from Wanda.
 She’s far from just a rocker or a gospel singer; she has the pipes to sing absolutely anything she likes.

 Not your average grandmother.

-We’ve written about Wanda Jackson before in a feature article, and made recommendations very much on the positive side.
-She was once too damned sexy for her own good, and while we don’t necessarily look for that in her current performances, she’s got something that very few singers manage to keep for any length of time.
+She was once judged too sexy to appear at The Grande Ole Opry, and while we don’t necessarily look for that in her current performances, she’s got something that very few singers manage to keep for any length of time.
 In a word, it’s attitude.